surfnet-niels/connect-federation-1.1/openid-connect-federation-1_1.md

 :   REQUIRED.
 Error codes in the IANA "OAuth Extensions Error Registry" [[IANA.OAuth.Parameters](#IANA.OAuth.Parameters){.cite .xref}] MAY be used.
 This specification also defines the following error codes:

-    []{.break}

-    invalid_request
-    :   The request is incomplete or does not comply with current specifications.
+    -   `invalid_request`: The request is incomplete or does not comply with current specifications.
 The HTTP response status code SHOULD be 400 (Bad Request).
-    :

-    invalid_client
-    :   The Client cannot be authorized or is not a valid participant of the federation.
+    -   `invalid_client`: The Client cannot be authorized or is not a valid participant of the federation.
 The HTTP response status code SHOULD be 401 (Unauthorized).
-    :

-    invalid_issuer
-    :   The endpoint cannot serve the requested issuer.
+    -   `invalid_issuer`: The endpoint cannot serve the requested issuer.
 The HTTP response status code SHOULD be 404 (Not Found).
-    :

-    invalid_subject
-    :   The endpoint cannot serve the requested subject.
+    -   `invalid_subject`: The endpoint cannot serve the requested subject.
 The HTTP response status code SHOULD be 404 (Not Found).
-    :

-    invalid_trust_anchor
-    :   The Trust Anchor cannot be found or used.
+    -   `invalid_trust_anchor`: The Trust Anchor cannot be found or used.
 The HTTP response status code SHOULD be 404 (Not Found).
-    :

-    invalid_trust_chain
-    :   The Trust Chain cannot be validated.
+    -   `invalid_trust_chain`: The Trust Chain cannot be validated.
 The HTTP response status code SHOULD be 400 (Bad Request).
-    :

-    invalid_metadata
-    :   Metadata or Metadata Policy values are invalid or conflict.
+    -   `invalid_metadata`: Metadata or Metadata Policy values are invalid or conflict.
 The HTTP response status code SHOULD be 400 (Bad Request).
-    :

-    not_found
-    :   The requested Entity Identifier cannot be found.
+    -   `not_found`: The requested Entity Identifier cannot be found.
 The HTTP response status code SHOULD be 404 (Not Found).
-    :

-    server_error
-    :   The server encountered an unexpected condition that prevented it from fulfilling the request.
+    -   `server_error`: The server encountered an unexpected condition that prevented it from fulfilling the request.
 The HTTP response status code SHOULD be one in the 5xx range, like 500 (Internal Server Error).
-    :

-    temporarily_unavailable
-    :   The server hosting the federation endpoint is currently unable to handle the request due to temporary overloading or maintenance.
+    -   `temporarily_unavailable`: The server hosting the federation endpoint is currently unable to handle the request due to temporary overloading or maintenance.
 The HTTP response status code SHOULD be 503 (Service Unavailable).
-    :

-    unsupported_parameter
-    :   The server does not support the requested parameter.
+    -   `unsupported_parameter`: The server does not support the requested parameter.
 The HTTP response status code SHOULD be 400 (Bad Request).
-    :

 error_description
 :   REQUIRED.
 Human-readable text providing additional information used to assist the developer in understanding the error that occurred.